h2oai/dai-deployment-examples/python-scoring-pipeline/ppc-tarsh-docker-scorer/README.md

     - Create a CentOS 7 based docker container
     - Install required dependencies, python etc..
     - Create a virtual environment for the scoring pipeline by installing all needed dependencies
-    - Run `example.py` from the scoring pipeline

-As part of the build process you will see the scores being produced for the test data in `example.py`.
+7. Run the `example.py` script in `scorer.zip` with `docker run --rm tarsh-scorer`.
+You will see the scores being produced for the test data in `example.py`.
 This example shows how to use DAI python scoring pipeline as a python module.
 There are other options like HTTP service and TCP service that can be created too.

 Disclaimer
 ----------